-Serves as the culminating experience for the MA in International Affairs and Leadership.
-Each student prepares a comprehensive presentation capturing the knowledge and insights gained during the degree program, focused on a specific international affairs leadership challenge.
-A 45-minute oral presentation must show analytical rigor and defend a tangible strategic plan for achieving impact and positive change.
-The oral presentation must be accompanied by written back-up material that fully substantiates and defends the student's policy analysis and proposal for action.
-The presentation is followed by a 45-minute Q&A session led by the course instructor joined by a panel of international experts, who engage the student and critique the presentation.
+Offered in the Spring and Fall semesters as appropriate, this course serves as the culminating experience for the Masters' Degree in International Affairs and Leadership.
+In consultation and with the approval of the instructor, students research and identify a specific international affairs leadership challenge they will present at the conclusion of the degree program.
+The capstone product should be a visually rich 20- minute oral presentation that shows analytical rigor and defends a tangible strategic plan for achieving impact and positive change.
+The oral presentation must be accompanied by written back-up material that substantiates and defends the student's policy analysis and proposal for action.